 About LimFlow SA

-LimFlow is a private, venture-backed medical device company transforming the treatment of chronic limb-threatening ischemia, a growing clinical need in the face of the prevalence of diabetes, heart disease, kidney disease and an aging population.
-For more information, visit www.limflow.com
+LimFlow is a private, venture-backed medical device company transforming the treatment of chronic limb-threatening ischemia (CLTI), a growing clinical need in the face of the prevalence of diabetes, heart disease, kidney disease, and an aging population.
+For more information on the company and the LimFlow pDVA System, visit www.limflow.com

-CAUTION: The LimFlow technology is approved for investigational use only in the United States.
-The LimFlow System received the CE Mark in October 2016.
+The LimFlow technology is approved for investigational use only in the United States.
+The LimFlow System received the CE Mark in October 2016 and is currently available commercially in Europe.
 The LimFlow System has not been approved for sale in the USA, Canada, or Japan.